Friday, September 28, 2012

 Birds and fish regularly consume waste products, mistaking them for jellyfish or other prey.
 The plastics cannot be degraded in the stomach and slowly release toxins and other chemical substances that work their way up the marine food chain.

-objectives are to finance scientific research into the impact of global warming on ecosystems, to increase general awareness about environmental issues, and to diffuse scientific data for educational and policy purposes.
+Tara Oceans seems so rely on charitable funding mainly from France and the USA.
+Its objectives are to finance scientific research into the impact of global warming on ecosystems, to increase general awareness about environmental issues, and to diffuse scientific data for educational and policy purposes.

 Worth supporting I think.
-Here's their donations page
+Here's their donations page.

 Wednesday, September 26, 2012